Biopics to see in cinemas this fall

 ©theapprentice

 From femme fatale to intrepid reporter, from aristocrat to rebellious artist, and from grand dandy to almost crooked billionaire, discover the biopics that retrace part of the lives of three people who left their mark on history and on people’s minds.
 All in cinemas.
+Prefer to stay warm at home?
+Our selection of biopics to watch on Netflix, just below!

 Lee Miller, the intrepid